 Network Security Policy

 There is no single definitive mechanism for completely protecting a network because, virtually, any security system can be compromised or subverted.
 Intrusions may be from outside or internally orchestrated.
-Therefore, the most effective way to secure a network system may be to implement different layers of security barriers.
-This makes an attacker will have to by-pass more than one system to gain access to critical assets of the target.
+Therefore, the most effective way to secure a network system may be by implementing different layers of security barriers.
+This makes an attacker have to bypass more than one system to gain access to critical assets of the target.

 The first basic step in enforcing a security policy is to define the specific policy that you aim at enforcing.
 Security measures are implemented to restrict personnel in their day-to-day operations.
-In some cases, the measures prove to be “extremely” limiting hence temptation to boost security regulations.
-These network measures are put in place to streamline employees’ operation in ordinary conditions and should, therefore, be well defined such that they provide guidelines on how to react in the occurrence of an abnormality.
-In this context, the section below is an explanation of how policy measures of each principle of network security are to be imposed to protect systems and other valuable information.
+In some cases, the measures prove to be “extremely” limiting hence the temptation to boost security regulations.
+These network measures are put in place to streamline employees’ operations in ordinary conditions and, therefore, be well defined.
+They provide guidelines on how to react to the occurrence of an abnormality.
+In this context, the section below explains how each principle of network security measures is to be imposed to protect systems and other valuable information.

-While designing security infrastructure for your network, you will have to prioritize various network segments as per their extent of security requirements.
+While designing your network’s security infrastructure, you will have to prioritize various network segments as per their extent of security requirements.
 For instance, certain servers will be accessible and open for all, while others will be restricted to a section of employees.
 Hence, to implement effective security for different subdivisions and categories, you will put up barriers that can only be navigated by certain types of traffic in the form of Private networks, Semi-private networks, and Public networks.
-Such limitations from different network segments can be founded by devices such as switches, gateway, bridges, and routers which have the capability of controlling the in-flow and out-flow of packets into the various segments.
+Such limitations from different network segments can be founded by devices such as switches, gateway, bridges, and routers that can control the in-flow and out-flow of packets into the various segments.

-Every communication and monitoring device deployed in the network system must be properly configured as per the policy requirement, and access should be based on the assigned privilege of the user.
+Every communication and monitoring device deployed in the network system must be properly configured as per the policy requirement.
+Access should be based on the user’s assigned privilege.
 Besides, the inbuilt software or the operating systems of the deployed device must be up-to-date.
 Apart from the guidelines mentioned above, the following measures should also be taken into account in the context of device security;

 - Patches and security updates should be applied regularly as soon as vendors release them.